Wyldhan/Zazaki_Tag_set/README.md

 # Zazaki POS-Tagged Gold Standard Dataset

-This repository contains a manually annotated gold standard dataset for **Zazaki** (Kirmanjki/Dimli) Kurdish, specifically curated for Natural Language Processing (NLP) researchers.
-This dataset serves as a benchmark for tasks such as Part-of-Speech (POS) tagging and morphological analysis.
+This repository contains a manually annotated gold standard dataset for Zazaki (Kirmanjki/Dimli) Kurdish, specifically curated for Natural Language Processing (NLP) researchers.
+This dataset serves as a robust benchmark for tasks such as Part-of-Speech (POS) tagging and morphological analysis.

+## Composition and Methodology
+The dataset was constructed using 100 sentences randomly sampled from the first 75 issues of the Vate journal, a primary source for standardized Zazaki.
+In the selection process, strict structural constraints were applied to ensure data consistency: each sentence was curated to contain a minimum of 4 and a maximum of 10 tokens.

+## Application
+This specific gold standard was utilized as the evaluation ground truth in a study focused on the assessment of Hunspell-based morphological tools.
+By providing a verified reference point, it enables the precise measurement of error rates and linguistic coverage for Zazaki computational models.

 ## 📊 Dataset Specifications